IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-All fields are in network byte order (big-endian).
+All fields are in big-endian byte order.

 The adapter ID field identifies the interface to which the packet applies.
 On single-interface systems, this will typically be 0.